+Successful purpose-driven companies have buy-in at every level.
 It is the responsibility of the board and senior leadership to own, commit to and drive the purpose forward.
 They need to support, budget for, report on and track the impact of purpose.
-The business strategy should be built from the purpose out, and strategic decisions at board level should always consider the purpose.
+The business strategy is built from the purpose out, and every strategic decision that is made at board level reflects the purpose.

-Behaviour that supports the purpose should be acknowledged and celebrated.
-Key performance indicators (KPIs) and incentives should be linked to purpose outcomes.
-Employee value proposition (EVP) and customer value proposition (CVP) should be aligned.
-Onboarding, reviews, staff engagement and training should support the purpose and the organisation’s transformation objectives.
+In purpose-driven organisations, behaviour that supports the purpose is acknowledged and celebrated.
+Key performance indicators (KPIs) and incentives are linked to purpose outcomes and the Employee value proposition (EVP) and Customer value proposition (CVP) are aligned.
+Onboarding, reviews, staff engagement and training support the purpose and the organisation’s transformation objectives.

 4. Define goals and measurement

 The purpose and its story need to be clearly articulated and compelling for each audience.
 It must be easy to share the purpose story with all relevant stakeholders in a way that they understand how it influences their day-to-day interaction with the organisation and each other.
-You should have compelling assets that make it easy for all team members to share the story with their team, stakeholders and customers.
+Compelling assets make it easy for all team members to share the story with their team, stakeholders, and customers.

-Preparing your PPiP plan, brand strategy and measurement activity is important to ensure your corporate purpose is not a wasted opportunity, and that you are achieving the desired transformation, engagement (inside and out) and business objectives you committed to.
+Preparing your Putting Purpose into Practice plan, corporate brand strategy and measurement activity is a critical component of ensuring that your corporate brand purpose is not a wasted opportunity.
+It also empowers you to achieve the desired transformation, engagement (inside and out) and business objectives that you are committed to.